DaisyMolving/DaisyMolving.github.io/_posts/2016-10-12-4-simple-rules-intro.markdown

 <strong>Minimise Duplication</strong>

 Duplication in our code is often unneccessary and can add confusion.
-Several functions that all contain the same elements often points to another violation of the Single Responsibility Principle, because the duplication is often a responsibility used by each function that is not central to its intended purpose.
+Several functions that all contain the same element often points to another violation of the Single Responsibility Principle, because the duplication is a responsibility used by each function that is not central to its intended purpose.
 Extracting duplications into their own functions can reduce the clutter and coupling in our code.

 The DRY (Don't Repeat Yourself) principle introduced by Andy Hunt and Dave Thomas states, "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system".
 This means that no piece of knowledge need be represented twice.

 However, sometimes two seemingly identical lines of code can in fact represent different things, and refactoring them to remove such duplication actually couples two things that are not directly related.
 Corey Haines calls this "Naïve Duplication".
 He explains how this can be avoided with expressive naming and increasing abstraction to show intent.

 The example that Haines gives is a from a Ruby implementation of Conway's Game of Life.
-In it, a cell can survive until the next generation if there are enough other living cells nearby, or if the cell is dead it can be revived if there are enough living cells nearby.
+In it, a cell can survive until the next generation if there are enough other living cells nearby.
+Alternatively, if the cell is dead it can be revived if there are enough living cells nearby.
 The rules for this game can be read by clicking on the link at the top of this page.
 Below is a method that checks if a cell is alive or dead in the next generation:

 {% highlight ruby %}
 class Cell